tomdorr/COM304_FOUNDATION_1/introductionToGitHub.md

  create mode 100644 maven-setup/README.md
  create mode 100644 week1/README.md
 ```
-Your local master branch should now contain all the changes from the upstream repository.
+Your local main branch should now contain all the changes from the upstream repository.

 4. You should push these changes to your own repository on github.

 ```
 git status
-On branch master
+On branch main
-Your branch is ahead of 'origin/master' by 1 commit.
+Your branch is ahead of 'origin/main' by 1 commit.
   (use "git push" to publish your local commits) nothing to commit, working directory clean